IvanCherepov/customer-support-handbook/handling-zendesk-tickets.md

 **After the first response**

 In most cases when you reply to a customer you expect a reply back.
 In this case, the ticket should be marked as `Pending`.
-If this ticket doesn't receive a reply within 7 days, you should follow up with the customer.
+If this ticket doesn't receive a reply within three days, you should follow up with the customer.
 If this is your second response without a reply you can mark the ticket as solved at this point, otherwise ask them if they still need help or have further questions.

 When a feature request or the fix for a bug has been scheduled for a future release, you should let the customer know about the version for which this has been scheduled.